staringos/tefact/README.md

 #### Parameters

-- Target: the edit target
+- value: the edit target
 - editorSetting: Setting of editor

 #### Event